 Mark Meredith focuses his practice on complex employment litigation, corporate governance issues, trade secret disputes and class actions.
 Mark represents clients ranging from major financial institutions, Fortune 100 pharmaceuticals and retail stores, and premier fashion houses.
-He has experience litigating in state and federal courts throughout the United States on a variety of matters, including litigation involving wage and hour class actions, trade secret theft, restrictive covenants, WARN Act class actions, and ERISA claims.
-He has substantial experience advising executives and corporations with respect to employment contracts, separation agreements, and nondisclosure agreements, all with an eye toward avoiding future litigation.
+He has particular experience litigating in state and federal courts throughout the United States on a variety of matters, most notably involving trade secrets issues, breach of fiduciary duty, non-compete agreements and class action matters including wage and hour, discrimination and WARN Act class actions.
+Beyond the court, Mark has substantial experience advising executives and corporations with respect to employment contracts, separation agreements, and nondisclosure agreements, all with an eye toward avoiding future litigation.

 After graduating from Columbia University School of Law, where he was a senior editor and treasurer for the Columbia Law Review, he clerked for US District Court Judge Frederic Block of the Eastern District of New York.
 Prior to law school, Mark was a professional actor and appeared in theaters in New York, Los Angeles and throughout the country.

 Columbia University Law School, JD, Harlan Fiske Stone Scholar, 1996

 Imperial College of Science and Technology, London, MSc, with distinction, 1989